vega/vega-lite/site/docs/encoding/legend.md

 To provide themes for all legends, the legend config (`config: {legend: {...}}`) supports all [legend properties](#properties) except `direction` (there are legend-specific `gradientDirection` and `symbolDirection` instead), `format`, `tickCount`, `title`, `values`, and `zindex`.

-The legend config also supports the following properties:
+The legend configuration also supports the following properties:

-{% include table.html props="gradientDirection,gradientLabelLimit,gradientLabelOffset,symbolBaseFillColor,symbolBaseStrokeColor,symbolDirection,symbolOffset,shortTimeLabels,strokeDash" source="LegendConfig" %}

 {% include table.html props="gradientDirection,gradientLabelLimit,gradientLabelOffset,symbolBaseFillColor,symbolBaseStrokeColor,symbolDirection,symbolOffset,shortTimeLabels,strokeDash" source="LegendConfig" %}